willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Specifically, we model each of the growth, survival, and recruitment vital rates as a function of mean annual temperature and precipitation, as well as conspecific and heterospecific basal area density, serving as a proxy for competition for light.
 We fit these demographic models with a flexible, non-linear hierarchical Bayesian model.
 The non-linear approach captures both the complexity of trees' demographic rates and the multiple-effect forms of climate and competition.
-Furhtermore, the hierarchical Bayesian approach allows one to account for model uncertainty at different organizational scales.
+Furthermore, the hierarchical Bayesian approach allows one to account for model uncertainty at different organizational scales.
 These demographic rate models are then incorporated into a size-structured Integral Projection Model (IPM) to quantify the $\lambda$ of each species under climate and competition effects.

 Our primary goal is to use the fitted IPM to compute the sensitivity of each species' $\lambda$ to climate and competition across their range.